Happyrhzhang/Xenos/README.md

 ## Xenos : Dataflow-Centric Optimization to Accelerate Model Inference on Edge Devices
-111
+Xenos is the first inference framework focusing on dataflow-centric optimization whereas the other inference frameworks mainly adopt operator-centric optimization.
+It accelerates edge-based devices inference through dataflow optimization and flexible model partition.
 ## Paper and Presentation
 Xenos : Dataflow-Centric Optimization to  Accelerate Model Inference on Edge Devices(DASFAA'23)